Mamurooyiboluawhore/swagger/drf.md

 ]
 ```
 ### Configure staticfiles
-Ensure that your staticfile is configured correctly in your __settings.py__ file correctly.
+Ensure that your staticfile is configured correctly in your __settings.py__ file.
 It should look like this code below
 ```bash
 # Static files (CSS, JavaScript, Images)
 # https://docs.djangoproject.com/en/4.2/howto/static-files/